parasol-framework/parasol/docs/readme.md

 make full-compile
 ```

-Now run `gdb` from the command-line and target parasol-cmd or the problem executable as required.
+Now run `gdb` from the command-line and target parasol or the problem executable as required.
 After fixing the issues, we strongly recommend returning to a standard build.
 Debug builds are resource intensive and in particular are not reflective of a 'real world environment' for day to day programming.

 To debug serious issues or to get more insight into a problem, set `VDEBUG=1` to enable verbose debugging, which greatly increases the quantity of messages being printed to the log.